AlexDaPiggie/Titanic_Competition_82.5_Accuracy/README.md

 # Titanic Competition
 * Rank: 297/12.885 - top 2.3%
 * Leaderboard Accuracy: 82.535%
+* [Kaggle Notebook](https://www.kaggle.com/competitions/titanic/data) - Please "Upvote" if you find helpful - this helps other Kaggler to find it more easily!

 # Original Features:
 | Variable | Definition | Key |